excellalabs/docker-workshop-2/README.2.md

 ## Overview: Kubernetes Deployment

-//TODO - move the manifest file into this repo (/examples), but probably better to use a sample app vs nginx container so change that too; use the same app used just above in service manifest
+//TODO - move the manifest file into this repo (/examples), but probably better to use a sample app vs nginx container so change that too; use the same app used just above in service manifestß

 1. Create an nginx deployment via `Kubernetes spec`: